Qew7/mordheim_homebrew/reclussians_warband.md

 Ruination Chamber heroes may choose skills from the following table during advancement:

 1. **Lightning Descent**
    During deployment, this model may choose to be held in reserve.
-Deploy that model during any Recovery Phase.
-Choose a point on a map within **6 inches** of that model memorian without any roof on top of it, then test initiative (**I**): upon succesful test that model arrived on that point, upon failure use scatter dice and d6 to locate its arrival point relative to selected point.
-Upon arrival, all models within **3 inches** take a **Strength 5 hit**.
+Deploy that model during any of yours Recovery Phases.
+Find the memorian paired with the descending model, and pick any point on the board within 6" of them without any roof on top of it, then test initiative (**I**): upon succesful test that model arrived on that point, upon failure use scatter dice and d6 to locate its arrival point relative to selected point.
+Upon arrival, all models within **3 inches** take a **one 1d3+1 Strength hit** with armor saves applied as normal.
+If reserved model has no paired memorian on the table, then it is considered taken out of action.

 2. **Celestial Charge**
    Once per battle, in charge phase, the Stormcast can make a charge without needing line of sight.
 This charge ignores difficult terrain penalties.